Chapter 3 - Racing Squirrels

 In all that busyness I did not find the time for myself and I forgot to build some good relationships in my neighbourhood.
 Resulting in a lack of the support.

-How stupid to be so unaware of the price I was going to pay for living life in the highest gear.
+How stupid to be so unaware of the price I was going to pay for always living life in the highest gear.
 I should have known better!

-I lean a bit heavier against the trunk of the mama Beech and sigh deeply.
+I lean a bit heavier against the trunk of the big mama and sigh deeply.
 These thoughts are not helping.
 Going back the old is no option, Nicole.
 Overthinking it is not going to make me feel better or speed up the process.

 🐿️